Slums in Metro Manila: Tondo

 Tondo is the largest of the 16 districts of the City of Manila in terms of population and land area.
 It is also the second most densely populated district in the city.

 San Andres

 San Andres is the most densely populated district in Manila.
+San Andres shares the Estero Tripa de Gallina as its western and northern border with the districts of Malate and Paco, respectively and Pedro Giland Tejeron streets to the east with the district of Santa Ana.
+It borders the city of Makati in the south.
+The area is under the jurisdiction of the Fifth Congressional District of Manila, and includes the Manila South Cemetery, an exclave of the city surrounded by land administered by Makati.

 Quezon City

 Batasan Hills

 Batasan Hills was originally planned as the National Government Center of the Philippines, and it is the home of the Batasang Pambansa Complex, the headquarters of the House of Representatives of the Philippines.
 It is also the home to a large concentration of informal settlers.

 Payatas

 When the home Smokey Mountain rubbish dump in Tondo was closed by the government in 1995, many rubbish scavengers migrated to the Payatas dump site, where another large scavenging community arose.

 The population of Payatas is notoriously difficult to estimate.
-The official census states the population at almost 120,000 people (Census, 2010), but academic source suggest the real population to be closer to 500,000 (Gaillard and Cadag, 2009).
+The official 2010 census states the population at almost 120,000 people, but an academic source suggests that the real population is closer to 500,000.

 In the year 2000, a landslide at the Payatas dump killed over three hundred scavengers.
 This official figure, though, is also likely highly underestimated with eyewitnesses suggesting the real death toll is closer to 1,000.